sljssims/Pewlett-Hackard-Analysis/README.md

 ### •	**Retiring Titles and Data**
 The unique_titles table lists each individual employee that meets the retirement requirement.
 Information included are the emp_no, first_name, last_name, and title.
 The unique titles table provides a summary total of retirees per department.
+The table shows that there are 90,398 associates who met the retirement requirement.

 ![Retiring Titles](https://user-images.githubusercontent.com/87907584/136805564-46f4eb1b-ad54-49bc-b4f6-6c19c07ef000.PNG)
 ![image](https://user-images.githubusercontent.com/87907584/136861527-07ed0e99-e41c-4877-8aad-6b2507fc920d.png)

 ### • **Mentorship Eligibility and Data**
 You have finally finished extracting and recreating the data, and you have a good idea of what to expect in the future.
 The company would like to adopt a mentorship program for associates born between the dates of 01/01/1965 and 12/31/1965.
 To complete this task, the SELECT DISTINCT ON function and two inner joins pull the information into the table.
+There are 1549 employees who are currently eligible for retirement.
 ![Mentorship Eligibility](https://user-images.githubusercontent.com/87907584/136862475-550713be-31f9-42b2-b1f5-99613c38f0a8.PNG)

-## How many roles will need to be filled to make an impact?

-## Are there enough qualified, retirement-ready employees to mentor the next generation of Pewlett Hackard employees?

-## What are two additional queries or tables we could perform to provide more insight?
+## Summary
+The hardest hit departments will be the Senior Engineering, Senior Staffing, and Engineering departments.
+These three departments account for almost 80 percent of the workforce retiring.
+With only a little over 1500 associates eligible for the mentorship program, Pewlett Hackard is already behind the ball.
+Over 90, 398 associates are currently eligible for retirement.
+A breakdown of associates by location would help to identify the locations needed the most.
+Additionally, expanding the age requirement for mentorship might help to bridge the gap in the mentorship program.